holxsam/csulb-schedule-scraper/README.md

 ### Prepare the data:

 1. `npm run database` to generate a .csv file of all the data.
+This data is stored in `./src/output/schedules/all` by default.

 ### Bulk load the data: